 Bi-weekly PCEP interface meetings are held to monitor and resolve systems integration issues.
 The systems integration database is updated as issues are resolved or new items arise.
 Meetings are held bi-weekly with the electrification contractor to discuss design and construction integration issues.
+The Systems Integration Lead is also setting up bi-weekly meetings with the EMU Procurement team.
 The Traction Power SCADA team also holds bi-weekly status meetings.
-Coordination with the EMU procurement, PTC and Caltrain Capital Projects managers responsible for delivery of the East 25th Avenue Grade Separation Project, Marin Napoleon Bridge Rehabilitation Project, and the South San Francisco Station Project is ongoing.
+Coordination with the EMU procurement, PTC and Caltrain Capital Project managers responsible for delivery of the East 25th Avenue Grade Separation Project, Marin Napoleon Bridge Rehabilitation Project, and the South San Francisco Station Project is ongoing.
 Caltrain's CEMOF modification project design is being finalized to issue a bid package.
 Progress on activities including systems integration testing activities, Federal Railroad Administration, FTA and safety certification are being tracked.
-The Systems Integration test plan has been submitted for review by the BBII.
+The Systems Integration test plan has been submitted for review by BBII.